AlexHartmann00/GDPR-Fine-Prediction/README.md

-# GDPR-Fine-Prediction
+# GDPR-Fine-Prediction contents
-## Contents *Analyses folder contains the script along with the dataset used.
+ -Analyses folder contains the script along with the dataset used.
+ -asdasdsa